 "I don't know!" he hoarsely managed, and then tears started to well in his eyes.
 "An agreement that I look into the system?
 I don't remember it by the Emperor I swear!
 I swear!"

 Then the tears started to flow freely down his face, "I swear!"

-I stumbled back; Vex's mind had been messed with!
-His memories of the whole incident erased by some warp touched freak!
+I stumbled back; Vex's mind was messed with his memories of the whole incident erased by some warp touched freak!
 I should have realised it, damn it!
 Taryst had psykers place the blocks on our minds!
-Of course he would have them for other uses!
+Of course, he would have them for other uses!

-And I had just strangled an innocent person who had no knowledge of why.
-Even if Vex had remembered our agreement it would have been plucked from his memories without any knowledge.
+And I had just strangled an innocent person who did not know why.
+Even if Vex had remembered our agreement, it would have been plucked from his memories without any knowledge.

 I cursed, this was all my idiocy, my fault.
 I should have remembered that Taryst had psykers, how stupid was I to forget-

 I looked down at the whimpering and shuddering form.
 My brow furrowed heavily.
-I started to feel a strong and almost intoxicating mix of contempt and rage begin to well at the pit of my gut.
+I started to feel a potent and almost intoxicating mix of contempt and rage begin to well at the pit of my gut.
 How pathetic!
-I felt the powerful urge to kick the kid while he was down.
+I felt the overpowering urge to kick the kid while he was down.

 Teach him to toughen the hell up.